giussepi/ECS521-Interactive-Media-Design-and-Production-Labs-Work-2021-Lab-4/README.md

    ```

 ## D. To Do Questions
+**IMPORTANT NOTE**: Write your answers only in the sections indicated by the comment lines.
+Also, make sure that each answer works independently from the others.
+Verify this by commenting and uncommenting your answers to see if they still work.
+Not doing this will make you lose points.

 Open `html/todo.html` and `js/todo.js` in your web browser and text editor, respectively.

 1. Following the first exercise, given an input text, count the occurrences of each vowel independently.
 So you show something like this: `Your input contains a:6, e:1, i:2, o:3, u:2`.